This page covers tropes in Dragon Ball Z Abridged.

 - Team Four Star's fake Episode 2.Vegeta: You got Vegetowned!

 - Also, the end of Christmas Tree of Might.
-Krillin gets a girlfriend, Marron from filler, but doesn't get to keep her as she's not canon.
+Krillin gets a girlfriend, Maron from the filler arc, but doesn't get to keep her as she's not canon.

 - Gohan got books.
 He also got Icarus, but lost him for the same reason.
 Then he got him back for the Lord Slug movie.
 Then Icarus gets eaten.
 And Icarus is back again for the upcoming Revenge of Cooler movie.
 Goku calls him emergency food (probably doubles as a Shout-Out to Excel Saga).
 Then Icarus gets eaten AGAIN at the end of the movie.
 Somehow.